The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 Battle Litany is pretty much just used when it’s ready.
 There are times where holding it becomes beneficial.

 ![](https://xivapi.com/i/000000/000304_hr1.png)\
-Life Surge doesn’t affect the damage-over-time effect of our strongest Weaponskill, Chaos Thrust, so it should always be paired with Full Thrust, where it does affect the whole damage amount.
+Life Surge doesn’t affect the damage-over-time effect of our strongest Weaponskill, Chaotic Spring, so it should always be paired with Full Thrust, where it does affect the whole damage amount.

 ![](https://xivapi.com/i/020000/020710_hr1.png)\
 **Potions or Tinctures of Strength** are consumable items that boost your outgoing damage by increasing your base Strength score temporarily.
 In general, these items are optional.
 Groups may suggest or ask that you use “**Pots**” when running higher-end content.